Kambo: The supreme ally in heart centered living

 Recommended to have the rest of your day be relaxed.

 You’ll arrive at a space that has been saged/smudged- each person will be smudged as well.
 The space will be opened with prayers and intentions, and we will talk about how we’re going to go about the session.
 If anyone has any questions during or after our talk, I’m always happy to answer them!

 Sananga eyedrops will be offered as well.
 They help to ground you into your body, clear the mind, aid in the removal of Panema (heavy, dense energies).
 It’s important to note that the sensation is intense (like getting jalapeño in your eye!)
-It lasts from about 3-10 minutes; during this time you’ll keep your eyes closed while breathing slowly and deeply, and may enter a relaxed meditative state.
+The intensity lasts for a minute or so; during this time you’ll keep your eyes closed while breathing slowly and deeply, and may enter a relaxed meditative state.